Family Medical Leave Act

 12. Will an employee receive pay while on FMLA protected leave?

-Only employees who have unpaid sick, compensatory, and/or vacation time can request to use this time during their absence on FMLA.
+Only employees who have accrued leave can request to use this time during their absence on FMLA.
 This time runs concurrent with FMLA.

 13. Will the employee still receive college benefits while on FMLA protected leave?